stinkyink/book-publishing-guide/chapter4.markdown

 website.

-If you actually become a bestseller you’ll even have the small things like “the notepad my first book was drafted in” etc, which are all valuable assets.
+If you actually become a bestseller you’ll even have the small things like “the notepad my first book was drafted in”, which can all be valuable assets.

-If you can make any contest amusing then all the better, since people are much more likely to share things they find funny.
+If you can make any contest amusing then all the better, since people are much more likely to share things they find funny, which increases the reach and benefit of your competition..

 ### Video / audio features